To alter, extend, build or change the use of premises you may need to apply for planning permission.

 Planning Services can provide pre-application advice and guidance on development which needs approval from the Council, including:

-For general guidance on the scope of advice we can provide, please call Planning.
-Otherwise, write or email, including a dimensioned sketch drawing of proposals with a location plan.
+For general guidance on the scope of advice we can provide, please send us an email call Planning including a dimensioned sketch drawing of proposals with a location plan.

-Not all developments need planning permission.
-Permitted Development rights allow for small alterations without an application for planning permission.
-These may include alterations such as; access ramps, porches, replacement windows and decking.
-Guidance on permitted development (PDF, 82kb) will help you work out whether you need planning permission.
+The Guidance on permitted development (PDF, 1.1mb) will help you work out whether you need planning permission.
+This guidance was updated on 1st April 2021.
 If you have any questions please contact us.

-Permitted Development rights for non householders are explained by the Town and Country Planning (General Permitted Development) (Scotland) Order 1992 (as amended) (GPDO).
+There are a wide variety of other Permitted Development Rights which are set out in the Town and Country Planning (General Permitted Development) (Scotland) Order 1992 (as amended) (GPDO).
 For site specific advice, please email us.

 Certificates Of Lawfulness